CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche in computational pathology with very specific triggers (CODEX, Vectra, nucleus segmentation, tissue graphs, WSI).
-The explicit contrast with histolab for simpler tasks further reduces conflict risk with related skills.
+Highly distinctive niche in computational pathology with specific domain terms (CODEX, Vectra, WSI, nucleus segmentation, tissue graphs).
+The explicit contrast with histolab for simpler tasks further reduces conflict risk by delineating boundaries between related skills.

 3 / 3